QSD-Group/QSDsan/docs/source/index.rst

 What is ``QSDsan``?
 -------------------

-``QSDsan`` is a package for the quantitative sustainable design of sanitation and resource recovery systems leveraging the structure and modules developed in ``BioSTEAM`` [1]_.
+``QSDsan`` is an open-source, community-led platform for quantitative sustainable design of sanitation and resource recovery systems.
+It leverages the structure and modules developed in the ``BioSTEAM`` platform [1]_ with additional functions tailored to sanitation processes.

 As an open-source and impact-driven platform, QSDsan aims to identify configuration combinations, systematically probe interdependencies across technologies, and identify key sensitivities to contextual assumptions through the use of quantitative sustainable design methods (techno-economic analysis and life cycle assessment and under uncertainty).

-All systems developed with ``QSDsan`` will be included in another repository in the future.
+All systems developed with ``QSDsan`` are included in the package `exposan <https://github.com/QSD-Group/EXPOsan>`_ - exposition of sanitation and resource recovery systems.

+To capitalize, or not to capitalize?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+That is a good question.
+We prefer to use the capitalized version (e.g., ``QSDsan`` instead of ``qsdsan``) because:

+- It refers to the platform, not just the core package (i.e., it includes the entire ecosystem that supports the core package).
+- We style the name to convey the name's meaning (e.g., the "QSD" part stands for "quantitative sustainable design").

+But the name of the actual packages are all in lower cases per `PEP-8 <https://www.python.org/dev/peps/pep-0008/#package-and-module-names>`_:

+   *Modules should have short, all-lowercase names.
+Underscores can be used in the module name if it improves readability.
+Python packages should also have short, all-lowercase names, although the use of underscores is discouraged.*

 Getting Started